RenauxLouis/subtitles-cleaning/README.md

+Setup for MS Windows

 # Description
 This script removes all [] parts on subtitles located within .mkv files as well as in the same directory (provided the basename of the .mkv is contained in the .srt file).

 # Setup
 1. Requirements listed in the requirements.txt file

-2. The script is built upon MKVToolNix that can be downloaded there: https://mkvtoolnix.download/downloads.html
+2. The script is built upon **MKVToolNix** that can be downloaded there: https://mkvtoolnix.download/downloads.html

-3. Once it is downloaded, you might have to change the 3 following files of the repo located in the batch_files folder:
+3. Once it is downloaded, you might have to change the 3 following files of the repo located in the **batch_files** folder:
 - mkvextract.bat
 - mkvinfo.bat
 - mkvmerge.bat